francisashley/vue-screener/README.md

 </template>
 ```

-Add a sticky column at the start for putting stuff in.
+Add a sticky column at the end to put stuff in.

 ```vue
 <template>